MaxKumundzhiev/Practices-for-Engineers/CompaniesPractices/Company10/README.md

 # Forward Deployed Engineer challenge
 In this exercise, we'll execute a data extraction from an imaginary data partner.

-# Solution
+# Solution Report
 :construction: Solution was provided by Maksim Kumundzhiev. :construction:

 # Setup Environment